-According to the Articles of Association, if there is a profit in the year, no less than 10% shall be allocated as the remuneration of employees and no more than 5% as the remuneration of directors.
-Employees' remuneration shall be distributed in stock or cash by the resolution of the board of directors, and its distribution targets include employees of subordinate companies who meet certain conditions.
-However, if the company still has accumulated losses, it shall reserve the amount of compensation in advance, and then allocate the remuneration of employees and directors according to the proportion mentioned in the preceding paragraph.
+According to the Articles of Association of the Company, if there is any profit in the year, no less than 10% shall be allocated as employee remuneration and no more than 5% as supervisor remuneration.
+The remuneration of employees is decided by the Board of Directors to be distributed in stock or cash, and the target of distribution includes employees of subordinate companies who meet certain conditions.
+However, if the Company still has accumulated losses, it shall reserve the compensation amount in advance, and then allocate the employee remuneration and the supervisor remuneration according to the proportion mentioned in the preceding paragraph.

-In 2020 and 2019, the estimated amount of employees' compensation was NT\$ 44,477,000 and NT\$ 46,622,000 respectively, and the estimated amount of directors' and supervisors' compensation was NT\$ 14,826,000 and NT\$ 15,541,000 respectively, which was estimated based on the amount of the company's net profit before tax deduction of employees', directors' and supervisors' compensation, multiplied by the distribution percentage of employees' compensation and directors' and supervisors' compensation stipulated in the Articles of Association.
-And report it as the operating cost or operating expense for that period.
-Relevant information can be inquired at the Market Observation Post System.
-If the actual distribution of remuneration of employees, directors and supervisors in 2020 is different from the estimated amount, it will be treated according to the change of accounting estimate, and the difference will be recognized as the profit and loss in 2021.
-The actual distribution in 2019 is the same as the estimated amount in the individual financial statement of the Company in 2019.
+The Company's estimated compensation for employees in 2021 and 2020 were NT\$ 76,395,000 and NT\$ 44,477,000 respectively, while the estimated compensation for directors and supervisors were NT\$ 21,827,000 and NT\$ 14,826,000 respectively, which was estimated based on the net profit before tax of the Company for the period before deducting the remuneration of employees, directors and supervisors multiplied by the remuneration of employees and directors and supervisors as stipulated in the Articles of Association of the Company.
+This is also reported as the operating cost or operating expenses for the period.
+Relevant information can be found at the Public Information Platform.
+If there is any difference between the actual distribution and the estimated amount in 2021, the change shall be treated according to the accounting estimation and recognized as the profit and loss in 2022.
+The actual distribution in 2020 is the same as the estimated amount in the individual financial statement of the Company in 2020.